y-b-dev/ts-option-type/README.md

 # `Option` Type for TypeScript

-Bringing Rust to TypeScript.
-`Option` is a TypeScript utility that represents an optional value, which can either be `Some` with a value or `None`.
+`Option` is a TypeScript utility that represents an optional value, which can either be `Some` wrapping a value or `None`.

 ## Installation